Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 The Need for a Great Intellectual Reform

-Denial of the Universal Brotherhood is at the Root of the Problems
+Denial of the Law of Universal Brotherhood Is at the Root of World Problems

-Denial of Universal Brotherhood and the Need for Reforms
+Denial of the Law of Universal Brotherhood and the Need for Reforms

 Universal Laws in Opposition to a Personal God